Skip to main content

 Bench Book - 3.6.2 Authority to Impose Conditions

-• Pursuant to a North Carolina statute applicable to offenders sentenced in North Carolina, it is reasonable to conclude that the imposition of this limited period of incarceration, in lieu of revocation of probation (‘Quick Dip’), would ‘qualify’ as a condition under Rule 4.103.
-Such condition would require the State of North Carolina to notify the sending state of such condition of supervision ‘at the time of acceptance or during the term of supervision’ as required under this rule.
+• Pursuant to a North Carolina statute applicable to supervised individuals sentenced in North Carolina, it is reasonable to conclude that the imposition of this limited period of incarceration, in lieu of revocation of probation (‘Quick Dip’), would ‘qualify’ as a condition under Rule 4.103.
+Such a condition would require the State of North Carolina to notify the sending state of such condition of supervision ‘at the time of acceptance or during the term of supervision’ as required under this rule.
 See ICAOS Advisory Opinion 1-2015;

-• Social contact notification imposed on offender with history of domestic violence.
+• Social contact notification imposed on supervised individuals with history of domestic violence.
 United States v.
 Brandenburg, No. 05-1261, 2005 WL 3419999, 157 F. App’x 875, 878 (6th Cir.
 2005);

 • Supervised release which requires the defendant to remain current on restitution payments from previous criminal convictions is not subject to the limitation that restitution be related to the underlying offense.
 United States v.
 Mitchell, 429 F.3d 952, 961-62 (10th Cir.
 2005);

-• Prohibiting offender who pled guilty to possessing child pornography from having contact with his girlfriend and her minor children because the condition of supervised release served a permitted goal of protecting the children from harm and reasonably allowed for contact upon prior approval.
+• Prohibiting a sex offender who pled guilty to possessing child pornography from having contact with his girlfriend and her minor children because the condition of supervised release served a permitted goal of protecting the children from harm and reasonably allowed for contact upon prior approval.
 United States v.
 Roy, No. 05-2145 (1st Cir., March 1, 2006);

 References